 For this I take 14.5 Watts (per hour) x 24 (hours in a day) = 348 Watt-hours of power usage per day.

-Now to choose a battery
+Now to size the battery

 I then take 348 Watt-hours (per day) and multiply it by 2 (how many days I want the system to be able to operate at 100% functionality).
 This equals 696 Watts total to run for 2 days straight without charging.
 We need to multiply this number by 2 again as this will represent running the batteries at 50% depth of discharge on the battery (696 x 2 = 1392), and then divide the result by the voltage my battery will be supplying.